A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: Numerical Analysis

-Conversely, a rectangular shape (e.g.\@ \ref{fig:finalER}, Fully Informed scheduler column) is an indicator that the two main pairs we selected are not directly competing over a shared bottleneck.
+When the stable section of the service region features a diagonal bound (fig. \ref{fig:finalgrid}, Fully Informed scheduler, $0$ load), increasing demand across one of the main pairs directly impairs service across the other, signaling a bottleneck over which the two pairs are competing.
+Conversely, a rectangular shape (e.g.\@ fig. \ref{fig:finalER}, Fully Informed scheduler column) is an indicator that the two main pairs we selected are not directly competing over a shared bottleneck.
 This does not necessarily mean that the network is not congested: traffic from the parasitic pairs is still stressing the network (as demonstrated by the reduction in size of the stability region when going up along the parasitic load axis) and requiring careful scheduling decisions.